zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 ## Abbreviations and Acronyms

 <p align="justify">For documentation purposes, subsequently there is table with abbreviations and acronyms related to Linux and Bash.
-This list does not claim to be exhaustivee[^1].</p>
+This list does not claim to be exhaustivee[^1].</p> Here is a simple footnote[^1].

 | Abbreviation or Acronym | Description           |
 | ----------------------- | --------------------- |